Find a Swimming Pool Near Me

 Wear appropriate clothing

 All swimmers must wear clean swimwear – cut-off jeans and other improvised costumes are not allowed.
-We make exceptions for religious or medical reasons; please speak to a member of staff for advice
+Please follow our 'what to wear' guide below on appropriate swimwear or speak to a member of staff for advice.

 Remember to shower